 MPM System with three manipulator arms

-MPM Probe Mount NP2a with two Neuropixels 2.0 Alpha Phase Probes (preliminary).
+MPM Probe Mount NP2a shown with two Neuropixels 2.0 Alpha Phase Probes (preliminary).
 The probe mount can accomodate one or two probes.

 About the Multi-Probe Micropositioner (MPM) System